 All previous posts for a particular artist or record label are found by clicking on the topic list in the sidebar, or use the search box by the banner.

 You get mostly original writing here, and mostly intelligent comments.
 Please see Comments Policy before posting.
 Personally, I find comments here a useful return on effort.
 I already know what I think, so other people’s comments expand my knowledge and viewpoint.
 Otherwise, writing is like talking to an empty room.
 Have your say, all comments welcome.

 Subscribe!
 Free!
 You can sign up to have notification of each new post sent direct to your mailbox, never miss a post.
 Your email is never shared, you can quit any time, no offence taken.
-But don’t forget, there are some 800 posts waiting to be read, and some bloody good ones, looking back over the last six years.
-Latest doesn’t necessarily most relevant.

 After forty years of wearing a suit and tie, I found myself with a wardrobe well stocked only with T-shirts, time on my hands and no interest in the usual retirement “timewasters” – golf, cruises, or a second career in consultancy.
 Some people confuse what you do with who you are.
 I am simply a music lover and writer.

 Possessed of a liberal education, forty years of working in both private industry and the public sector, a life-long passion for music and good hi-fi, a love of photography and computer technology, part-time philosopher (no previous convictions), writer, humourist and observer of the human condition: blogging seems a natural next step.
 Amazingly, you get all that in just one blog: LondonJazzCollector.